-Each team has their customized Docker image on top of the base image.
-In their customized Docker image, they can update the Python packages and can download other artifacts that they require.
-Each Airflow instance will be deployed using the team’s customized image.
+Each team has their customised Docker image on top of the base image.
+In their customised Docker image, they can update the Python packages and can download other artifacts that they require.
+Each Airflow instance will be deployed using the team’s customised image.

-There are common CI/CD templates provided by the Airflow team to build the customized image, run unit tests, and deploy Airflow instances from their GitLab pipeline.
+There are common CI/CD templates provided by the Airflow team to build the customised image, run unit tests, and deploy Airflow instances from their GitLab pipeline.

 To upgrade the Airflow version, the Airflow team reviews and studies the changelog of the released Airflow version, note down the important features and its impacts, open issues, bugs, and workable solutions.
 Later, we build and release the base Docker image using the new Airflow version.

 We support only one Airflow version for all Airflow instances to have less maintenance overhead.
 In the case of minor or major versions, we support one old and new versions until the retirement period.